rmwc/rmwc/src/avatar/README.md

 # Avatars `RMWC Addon`

-> Avatars are virtual representations of your users in the system.
+> Avatars are virtual representations of users in a system.

 - Module **@rmwc/avatar**
 - Import styles: